ANACONDAJUTS95/attendance-checker/README.md

 - Ensure good lighting
 - Keep the barcode within 6-12 inches from the camera
 - Align the barcode horizontally in the camera view

+## Copyright and Usage Notice

+© 2025 St. Jerome's Academy Attendance Checker by Anthon Chris Ellys S. Sepacio.
+All Rights Reserved.

+This project is developed primarily for:
+1. Academic research purposes
+2. Portfolio demonstration
+3. Educational technology advancement

+**Research & Portfolio Usage:**
+- This attendance system serves as a demonstration of modern web technologies and automated attendance tracking solutions
+- The implementation showcases practical applications of barcode technology in educational settings
+- The codebase demonstrates proficiency in Next.js, TypeScript, and real-time data processing

+Any use, reproduction, or distribution of this software must:
+- Maintain all copyright notices
+- Acknowledge the original source
+- Be used for non-commercial, educational, or research purposes only

+For any inquiries about usage or collaboration, please contact the repository owner.